Tom Holland's latest adventure 'Uncharted' tops box office - NewsBreak

 Tom Holland's latest adventure 'Uncharted' tops box office

-The video game adaptation starring Holland and Mark Wahlberg is on its way to earning $51 million over the long Presidents Day weekend, according to studio estimates Sunday.
-Sony Pictures estimated its Friday through Sunday grosses will be $44.2 million, putting it at No. 1.
+The video game adaptation starring Holland and Mark Wahlberg is on its way to earning $51 million over the four-day Presidents Day weekend, according to studio estimates Sunday.
+Sony Pictures estimated its three day grosses will be $44.2 million, putting it at No. 1.

 Though not a superhero payday, it’s enough for the industry to breathe a sigh of relief as it's the biggest opening weekend since “Spider-Man: No Way Home.”
-The weekend’s other new opener, “Dog" found a modest audience too and landed in second place.
+The weekend’s other new opener, “Dog” found a modest audience too.

 The unpredictability of pandemic-era audiences made “Uncharted” a bit of a wild card, and the poor reviews from critics had some going into the weekend with cautious optimism.
 The Ruben Fleischer-directed pic, based on a PlayStation game, opened on 4,275 screens.